RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/GetVersionNumber.md

 # GetVersionNumber

 ## Description
-Adds a text entry to `Menu` with the game's version as the text, The text will display highlighted if `HighlightEntry` is set to true.
+Adds a text entry to `Menu` with the engine's version as the text.
+The text will display highlighted if `HighlightEntry` is set to true.

 ## Parameters
 - `Menu`
-The menu to add the text to, MENU_1 or MENU_2 are valid.
+The menu to add the text to. `MENU_1` or `MENU_2` are valid.
 - `HighlightEntry`
-Boolean that determines if the text will be highlighted always.
+Determines if the text will always be highlighted.

 ## Return Value
 None.

 ## Syntax
 ```
-GetVersionNumber(int Menu, bool highlightEntry)
+GetVersionNumber(int Menu, bool HighlightEntry)
 ```

-## Examples
+## Example
 ```
 GetVersionNumber(MENU_2, true)
 ```